spencertollefson/spencertollefson.com-website/posts/005-lebron-james-nlp.md

 <img src="/static/blog/images/005-lebron-images/lebron_shorts_suit.jpg" class="img-fluid" alt="LeBron James." title="" style="width:750px;max-width:96%">
 <p style="text-align: center;font-size:80%">

 LeBron lives under a microscope.
-His tweets, post-game interviews, family outings, nightly basketball performances, choice of sneakers, and other rudimentary activities are all discussed by pundits on television, on internet forums, and by people everywhere on a 24/7 basis.
+His tweets, post-game interviews, family outings, nightly basketball performances, choice of suit (see his "shorts suit", above), and other rudimentary activities are all discussed by television talking heads, in internet forums, and by people in casual conversation everywhere on a 24/7 basis.
 Knowing this, I decided I wanted to use machine learning techniques to see what kind of insights I could pry from **what people are discussing when they discuss LeBron**.
 I got my hands on LeBron-centered reddit comments and put Natural Language Processing (NLP) techniques to the task at hand.

 Continue reading for my exploration of the types of words, language, and topics that  internet denizens discuss when they're talking about LeBron.

 ## Data

-While I heavily considered Twitter due to the quantity of and ease of accessing its data, I chose to pull comments from [reddit.com/r/nba](https://www.reddit.com/r/nba) as my data source.
+While I heavily considered analyzing Twitter tweets about LeBron due to the quantity of and ease of accessing its data, I chose to pull comments from [reddit.com/r/nba](https://www.reddit.com/r/nba) as my data source.
 I have a good intuition for the data as I often read and occasionally post on the platform.
-The r/nba subreddit is quite popular with over 1.42 million subscribers at the time of writing - making it the most subscribed to subreddit.
+The r/nba subreddit is quite popular with over 1.42 million subscribers at the time of writing - making it the most subscribed to sports subreddit.

 People discuss all things NBA related on the subreddit, and unsurprisingly that means LeBron is discussed often.
 Using some awesome tools which I reference in the [github repo](https://github.com/spencertollefson/lebron_james_nlp) for this project, I pulled over 45,000 reddit comments to analyze.
-The comments selected were the most highly upvoted (a reddit user-based scoring system) for submissions for posts with "LeBron", a variation of his name, or a nickname in the title.
-I intended for this heuristic of selecting comments to be a proxy for the general pulse of the entire r/nba community.
+The comments selected were the most highly "upvoted" comments (a reddit user-based scoring system) from submissions with "LeBron", a variation of his name, or one of his nickname's in the title.
+I intended for this method of selecting comments to be a proxy of the general pulse of how the entire r/nba community feels about LeBron.

 ## Topic Modeling

 After obtaining the data, the next step was to transform it into a suitable format for NLP techniques.
 This is referred to as *preprocessing*.
-The text is all converted to lowercase, most punctuation removed, limited to English language words, removing non-important words dubbed *stop words*, then *lemmatized* and *stemmed*.
-Lemmatization and stemming essentially boil a word down into it's root form. *Running*, *ran*, and *runs* all are destilled into *run* for consistency.
+Convert all text to lowercase, remove most punctuation, limit to English language words, ignore non-important words (dubbed *stop words*), then *lemmatize* and *stem* all remaining words.
+Lemmatization and stemming essentially boil a word down to its root form. *Running*, *ran*, and *runs* all are distilled into *run* for consistency.

 #### Latent Dirichlict Allocation (LDA)